-Sensory bins are one of my favorite toddler activities!
+Sensory bins are one of my favorite toddler and preschooler activities!
 They really are so fun to put together and always seem to provide hours of play for children.
-Our latest sensory bin is car themed for all the car loving children out there!
+Our latest sensory bin is car themed for all the car-loving children out there!

 Are you following our Sensory Box & Small World Inspiration Pinterest Board?

 My two year old is madly in love with car play!
 My purse and jacket pockets always contain a few Hot Wheels for wherever we may be, and Theo has even been known to go to sleep at night cuddling his toy monster truck!

 I decided to focus on Theo’s love of cars for our latest car themed sensory bin.
 And although I focused on Theo’s love of cars when putting it together, my five year old joined right in the sensory play too!
 (This post contains affiliate links to Amazon.)

 Materials for the Sensory Bin

 - Plastic Box or other container to hold the materials

 - Toy cars

 Disclaimer: Beans pose a choking hazard to children under age 3.
 Use a larger loose part that is not a choking hazard in place of the beans if you’re child is still mouthing items.
 (Here is a link to a choking hazard tester you can purchase.)
 Never leave your child unattended.

 While the kids were resting, I assembled this simple car themed sensory bin.